-The landlord provided extensive documentation, undisputed testimony, inspection reports, receipts and photos to support their application; accordingly, the landlord is entitled to \$3175.17.
+The landlord provided extensive documentation, undisputed testimony, receipts and photos, and witness statements to support their application.
+Based on the above and in the absence of any disputing evidence, I find that the landlord is entitled to their entire claim.